-Failure of Russia in innovation economy in retrospect
+Failure of Russia in the innovation economy in retrospect

 In retrospect, the failure of Russia in innovation economy gives us the lesson that getting hands-on technologies but rejecting the economic policies, technology and innovation management competence and political principles do not lead to the modernization of the economy.
 State-sponsored R&D in making scientific discoveries, inventing technologies, and rolling out initial innovations is not sufficient enough to produce economic outputs from the flow of ideas.

-Disconnect between initial progress and profit-making competition for leveraging the passion in perfection underlies the failure of Russia in innovation economy
+The disconnect between initial progress and profit-making competition for leveraging the passion in perfection underlies the failure of Russia in the innovation economy

 Due to the lack of profit-making competition and passion for perfection, Russia’s strong science could not fuel economic growth out of innovation